 A foundational principle of mishpat is impartiality.
 Judges are commanded to ‘Hear the cases between your brothers, and judge righteously between a man and his brother or the alien who is with him.
 You shall not be partial in judgment.
 You shall hear the small and the great alike’ (Deuteronomy 1:16-17).

-With these definitions in place, let’s look at some of the distinctives of the BLM approach to justice, as stated on blacklivesmatter.com:
+With these definitions in place, let’s look at some of the distinctives of the BLM approach to justice, as stated on blacklivesmatter.com: [UPDATE: Since the publication of this post, the BLM web site has removed this page.
+However, they can still be viewed via the Wayback Machine.]

 We affirm the lives of Black queer and trans folks, disabled folks, undocumented folks, folks with records, women, and all Black lives along the gender spectrum.
 Our network centers those who have been marginalized within Black liberation movements.